MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-11-best-practices-for-building-angularjs-apps-with-mobilefirst-foundation-8.0.md

 ## Splash Screen

-By default the splash screen is hidden after the the `deviceready` event is fired and that is usually OK if your view is rendered at that time; however, since we are manually initializing Angular inside of the `wlCommonInit` function then your users will see Angular's double curly brace notation `{{ }}` a fraction of a second.
+By default the splash screen is hidden after the the `deviceready` event is fired and that is usually OK if your view is rendered at that time; however, since we are manually initializing Angular inside of the `wlCommonInit` function then your users will see Angular's double curly brace notation <code>&#123;&#123;&#125;&#125;</code> for a fraction of a second.
 That is an unpleasant experience for the user and we want to avoid it.

 To fix it we can simply set the `AutoHideSplashScreen` property to false in the `config.xml` by adding the following line `<preference name="AutoHideSplashScreen" value="false" />`.
 This will show the splash screen until we manually invoke the `navigator.splashscreen.hide()` function.